-- 1) There are no compromised nodes in the network during the initialization of the network. - 2) A collision avoidance scheme exists in the initialization phase of the network. - 3) The base station cannot be compromised. - 4) The base station is not resource constrained.
+- there are no compromised nodes in the network during the initialisation of the network - 2 a collision avoidance scheme exists in the initialisation phase of the network - 3 the base station cannot be compromised

-- 5) A node's individual key and ID information are modifiable before deployment. - 6) The base station is aware of all nodes in the network prior to deployment. - 7) Nodes are fixed in location.
+- 4 the base station is not resource constrained - 5 a node's individual key and ID information are modifiable before deployment - 6 the base station is aware of all nodes in the network prior to deployment - 7 nodes are fixed in location.

 The first two assumptions are only restrictive for a fixed amount of time.
-As in [14], it is assumed that the minimum amount of time required to compromise a node is T{min} and the amount of time required to initialize the network is T{init} .
-Our approach fixes the initialization time prior to deployment of nodes such that $T{min} > T{init}$.
-Therefore, it is assumed that there are no compromises during the initialization of the network.
-Since initialization is fixed in time, collision could cause loss of data.
+As in Zhu et al. (2003), it is assumed that the minimum amount of time required to compromise a node is T{\min} and the amount of time required to initialise the network is T{init} .
+Our approach fixes the initialisation time prior to deployment of nodes such that $T{\min} > T{\min}$.
+Therefore, it is assumed that there are no compromises during the initialisation of the network.
+Since initialisation is fixed in time, collision could cause loss of data.
 With a simple yet efficient collision avoidance algorithm this loss can be mitigated.
 The second assumption is strict and is provided for ease of discussion.
 In implementation it is assumed that nodes have unique delays between transmissions.
 This assumption, though less strict than the second assumption, aids in collision avoidance and results in negligible overhead.

 The third and fourth assumptions are key assumptions.
-In SUMP the base station maintains global information about the network, makes routing decisions, flags compromised nodes, and assesses connectivity of all nodes.
+In SUMP the base station maintains global information about the network, makes routing decisions, flags compromised nodes and assesses connectivity of all nodes.
 The base station is assumed to be uncompromisable, since it is the human interface into the network and presumably not accessible by an adversary.
 However, this assumption does not limit the possibility of an adversary intercepting or modifying incoming and outgoing communications to and from the base station.

 The fifth and sixth assumptions only apply in so far as the base station being able to uniquely identify the nodes that are potentially present in the network and record their key information.
-Location information is not provided, and no knowledge of connectivity is known prior to deployment.
-Similar assumptions are found in [6], [7], [12], and [14].
+Location information is not provided and no knowledge of connectivity is known prior to deployment.
+Similar assumptions are found in Liu and Ning (2003a, 2004), Perrig et al. (2001) and Zhu et al. (2003).

-The seventh assumption limits the scope of the paper to wireless ad hoc sensor networks consisting of non-mobile nodes.
+The seventh assumption limits the scope of this paper to wireless ad hoc sensor networks consisting of non-mobile nodes.
 It is assumed that nodes will be deployed in areas that are not easily accessible and left for the duration of sensing.
 Therefore, routes in the network are static.